Fired VA head Shulkin says political appointees were focused on privatization

 The report said that Shulkin’s chief of staff doctored emails to justify his wife traveling to Europe.
 Shulkin said the chief of staff chose to retire after the report.
 “If you change records, of course that’s wrong,” Shulkin said.
 "But the inspector general report also said very clearly that I wasn’t involved."

-The former Veterans Affair secretary said he is willing to provide any assistance he can to Jackson, his replacement.
+The former Veterans Affair secretary said he is willing to provide any assistance he can to Jackson, his replacement, but said Jackson will need a solid team to surround him if he wants to succeed.

-"I don't do politics very well, obviously," Shulkin said.
-"But the important thing is, is that we have to get this organization working again."
+"I don’t think anybody is necessarily prepared for a job this big," he told "Morning Joe."

 The removal of Shulkin comes amid a spate of firings or other dismissals in the Trump administration, including the departures of Secretary of State Rex Tillerson and national security adviser H.R.
 McMaster.